 The nutrition transition is the dynamic shift in dietary consumption associated with changes in demographic transition and its consequent epidemiological changes.
 In other words, it refers to changes in dietary patterns and their related diseases, as countries progress from hunger-gatherer to modern societies ( i.e from stages 1 to 4 of the demographic transition model).

 Nutrition transition can be classified into five patterns:

 - Pattern 1 Hunter Gatherer: hunter-gatherer society, where the diet is primarily high in carbohydrates and low in fat.
 People are highly active and they suffer from the disease of poverty and other common diseases.
 Obesity is rare in such societies.

 - Pattern 2 Early Agriculture: characterized by famine and foods mostly cereals.
 This coincides with stage 1 of the demographic transition model.

-- Pattern 3 End of Famine: reduced famine, and fruits, vegetables and animal protein in diet.
-Also, characterized by falling birth death rates
+- Pattern 3 End of Famine: reduced famine, and fruits, vegetables and animal protein in the diet.
+Also, characterized by falling birth-death rates

-- Pattern 5 Behavior Change: individuals change their behavior and communities in response to the obesity-related chronic diseases leading to life-style changes, such as walking to prevent these conditions.
+- Pattern 5 Behavior Change: individuals change their behavior and communities in response to obesity-related chronic diseases leading to lifestyle changes, such as walking to prevent these conditions.

 Click here for further details on nutrition transition patterns